mewisme/puml-server/README.md

 ```

 ### GET /api/v1/render/{type}/{id}/raw
 Retrieves cached rendered content by ID and format type (svg, png, or text).
+The ID can be obtained from any endpoint that returns an ID.
 The same ID can be used to retrieve SVG, PNG, or Text formats.
 Content expires after 30 minutes.

+**Note:** Cache IDs are shared across all endpoints.
+An ID returned from `POST /api/v1/puml` can be used here, and vice versa.

 **Response:** Rendered content in the requested format (SVG, PNG, or plain text)